Duke T. Khuu, MD, FAAD

 After medical school at Stanford he spent four years in New York for internship and residency and experienced the dynamic and fast pace of Manhattan and other major cities like Boston and Philadelphia.
 The richness in history and arts surrounding the rigorous academic programs balanced him.
 He enjoyed watching Broadway shows in Times Square, dining in Chelsea, shopping in SOHO, and relaxing in the Hamptons.
 He misses the changes of the four season in the East Coast, the White Christmas, and the late night pizzas.
 During his residency he visited Argentina and France and was best man six times for his friends and once a man of honor.

-Though he works hard at Khuu Dermatology at our two locations, Dr. Duke Khuu was able to travel with his husband of nine years.
-Ask him more about his experiences in these near and far places: St. Bart's, Dominica, Barbados, Puerto Rico, Switzerland, Germany, Denmark, Estonia, Russia, Finland, Sweden, Norway, Miami, Hawaii, Charleston, Durham, Seattle, Washington DC, Denver, San Antonio, Dallas, Tucson, Las Vegas, Columbus, Portland, Utah, New Orleans, Grand Canyon, and Ha Long Bay.
+Though he works hard at Khuu Dermatology at our two locations, Dr. Duke Khuu was able to travel with his husband of ten years.
+Ask him more about his experiences in these near and far places: St. Bart's, Dominica, Barbados, Puerto Rico, Switzerland, Germany, Denmark, Estonia, Russia, Finland, Sweden, Norway, Miami, Hawaii, Charleston, Durham, Seattle, Washington DC, Denver, San Antonio, Dallas, Tucson, Las Vegas, Columbus, Portland, Utah, New Orleans, Grand Canyon, Tahiti and Ha Long Bay.

 Dr. Khuu recently traveled to the Caribbeans visiting Belize, Coatan, Grand Cayman, and Cozumel.
 His next trip will be to Iceland and Italy.
 He also got second place with his dance partner in their international latin division at the 2015 International Grand Ball and he and his dance partner were finalists at the 2016 IGB competition.
+Currently he is training for the 2018 Gay Games in Paris, in same-sex Latin Ballroom competitive division, representing team USA.
+In 2019, he and his same-sex dance partner won the US National Same-Sex Men A International Latin Championship in Boston, MA.
+In 2022, he and his second same-sex dance partner won 1st place in their category at the International Grand Ball Dancesport Championships in San Francisco, CA.